 With that I left the table, my head buzzing with anger.
 I went to bed, but couldn’t sleep.
 I could hear the sound of the television coming from the living room.
 I scrambled out of bed, got dressed, and went outside to put my shoes on deliberately in front of her so she’d have a chance to ask where I was going.
 She didn’t, and I slammed the door on my way out.

 Out on the street I stood naked before the fact that I had nowhere to go.
-I called Ahmad but he didn’t answer.
-I thought of heading over to Cairo Jazz Club, but I hated the idea that one of Huda’s friends might see me.
-I scrolled down through the list of contacts on my phone, looking for something I didn’t exactly know.
-I came across the number of the private drivers I would sometimes call when I had to run an errand outside of Cairo.
+I scrolled through the list of contacts on my phone, looking for something I didn’t exactly know.
+I came across the number of the private driver I would sometimes call when I had to run an errand outside of Cairo.
 I called him and asked if he was available for a midnight drive to Alexandria.
 He said he would do it for an extra 150 pounds.
 I checked my wallet, made sure that I had my ATM card on me, gave him my location and hung up.

 On the road to Alexandria I fell asleep in the backseat and had the most bizarre dream.
 I was in the university, giving a lecture in one of the spacious halls.
 In the middle of the room sat Huda, with bright blonde hair and no glasses, her grey eyes glowing with excitement.
 I asked a question and nobody raised their hand except for her.
 She stood up and gave the wrong answer.
 I asked her to approach the podium, flipped her on my knee and started spanking her in front of the entire class.
 Then the moment grew more intimate and we started kissing.
 I threw her on the floor and took off her shirt, her bra.
 When my hand reached for her panties she stopped me and looked straight into my eyes, shaking her index finger warningly.
 I carried on and slipped it off.
-The room fell silent and everyone looked in horror at the spot my hand was touching.
-I moved my eyes down to where their stares were focused, and there it was: an unusually large, hard, throbbing penis.
+The room fell silent and everyone stared in horror at the spot my hand was touching.
+I looked down and there it was: an unusually large, hard, throbbing penis.

 “Ali, we’re going back to Cairo,” I said.